studiomitte/rte_ckeditor_abbr/Readme.md

 # TYPO3 Extension `rte_ckeditor_abbr`

 This extension ships a simple plugin for the ckeditor to allow editors setting abbreviations.
-The plugin itself has been taken from https://ckeditor.com/docs/ckeditor4/latest/examples/abbr.html without any changes
+The plugin itself has been taken from https://github.com/ckeditor/ckeditor5-tutorials-examples/tree/main/abbreviation-plugin/part-1 without only little changes

 ## Installation